SabotagePerformanceAppraisals/seattle-scrum/_pages/coaching.md

 1. not have substantive decision making authority.

 Schwarz writes that _the facilitator can meet these three criteria only if he or she is not a group member_.

-While we would like you to eventually develop these capabilities internally (e.g. with full-time Scrum Masters), in the beginning or at crucial times it can be better to enlist outside help.
-This is a cost-effective option for teams that do not need a full-time coach.
+While we would like you to eventually develop facilitation capabilities internally (e.g. with your own Scrum Masters), in the beginning or at crucial times it can be better to enlist outside help.
+This is a cost-effective option for situations that do not need a full-time coach.
 ![Team Sprint Retrospective](assets/images/team-sprint-retrospective.png){: .align-center}

 ----